 Christina Wyman is a writer and teacher in Lansing, Mich., and author of the forthcoming middle-grade novel “Jawbreaker.”
 She’s on Twitter @CBWymanWriter.

 Paul Krauss MA LPC is the Clinical Director of Health for Life Grand Rapids, home of The Trauma-Informed Counseling Center of Grand Rapids.
 Paul is also a Private Practice Psychotherapist, EMDRIA Consultant in Training (CIT), host of the Intentional Clinician podcast, Behavioral Health Consultant, Clinical Trainer, and Counseling Supervisor.
 Paul is now offering consulting for a few individuals and organizations.
 Paul is the creator of the National Violence Prevention Hotline (in progress) as well as the Intentional Clinician Training Program for Counselors.
-Paul has been quoted in The Washington Post, NBC News, and Wired Magazine.
+Paul has been quoted in The Washington Post, NBC News, Wired Magazine, and Counseling Today.
 Questions?
 Call the office at 616-200-4433.